dannycab/phy481msu/notes/07-slides.md

 <section data-markdown>

-The voltage is zero at some point in space.
+The potential is zero at some point in space.

 You can conclude that:
 1. The E-field is zero at that point